FTTE: Enabling Federated and Resource-Constrained Deep Edge Intelligence: Experiments Results

-\textbf{Effect of Stragglers:} FTTE is explicitly designed to ensure robust FL in networks heavily impacted by stragglers, particularly those comprised of memory-limited edge devices.
+FTTE is explicitly designed to ensure robust FL in networks heavily impacted by stragglers, particularly those comprised of memory-limited edge devices.
 As illustrated in Fig.\ref{straggler_percent} and Fig.\ref{delay}, FTTE consistently outperforms FedAVG or SyncFL as the proportion of stragglers increases or as individual device delays grow severe.
-When straggler rates reach 90\% or client delays vary from 5 to 120 seconds, FedAVG’s communication steps and total wall-clock training time escalate sharply (up to nearly 7,000 steps and 275 minutes, respectively), while FTTE incurs only a modest increase.
+When straggler rates or percent of straggling devices in the federated network reach 90\% or client delay of 50\% stragglers vary from 5 to 120 seconds, FedAVG’s communication steps and total wall-clock training time escalate sharply - up to nearly 7,000 steps and 275 minutes - respectively, while FTTE incurs only a modest increase.
 Notably, FTTE maintains competitive model accuracy despite high straggler rates or delay, exhibiting only minimal degradation in these adverse settings as shown in Fig.\ref{straggler_percent} and Fig.\ref{delay}. \textit{\textbf{These results demonstrate that FTTE effectively mitigates straggler-induced inefficiency, providing both high efficiency and robust learning performance under real-world conditions}}.